 That is, pick a geographic area of the word like Cuba, the Caribbean, or in the alternative being a cruse only agency, a gay travel agency, an adventure travel agency, focus on singles, a Hawaii agency or specialize in a city like Prague, Rome, Dakar, etc.

-No matter if you choose to start a home-based travel agency, an online one or to locate in a traditional brick and mortar strip mall, the goal is to specialize.
+No matter if you choose starting a home-based travel agency, an online one or to locate in a traditional brick and mortar strip mall, the goal is to specialize.

 In this mode you sell third party travel/cruise packages for a commission usually 10% to 15% commission.